bluesky/bluesky-widgets/docs/source/goals.rst

    don't *have* to be).
 #.
 There is a need for both web- and desktop-based solutions, and the space of
    GUI frameworks is ever-changing, especially on the web.
-From the start, we are building in support for multiple frameworks: Qt, Jupyter, and Xi-CAM (a Qt-based application with a plugin system).
-This ensures that the core logic is not tied to a specific GUI.
-Like the software projects vispy, matplotlib, and napari, we achieve this by applying the model--view pattern and relying on our own Event-handling system within models, rather than coupling to (for example) Qt signals and slots or IPython traitlets.
+From the start, we are building in front-ends for Qt and Jupyter with examples of how to embed these components in the existing Qt applications Xi-CAM, napari, and PyDM, using their respective extension points.